Solar smart meter

 What is a solar smart meter?

-This makes them ideal for grid-connected home solar power systems, as it allows the household to send any excess solar power to the grid in exchange for a solar feed-in tariff on their bill.
+This makes solar smart meters ideal for grid-connected home solar power systems, as it allows the household to send any excess solar power to the grid in exchange for a solar feed-in tariff on their bill.

-Do I need a solar smart meter if I get solar panels?
+Do I need a solar smart meter for solar panels?

-If you want a grid-connected solar panel system for your home, you will likely need to update your traditional accumulation meter to a smart meter.
-If you already have a smart meter then it may just need to be configured so that it can measure the power you export.
-Once your smart meter is set-up for solar, you can start earning credits with a feed-in tariff to help reduce your power bill.
+If you want a grid-connected solar panel system for your home, you’ll likely need to update your traditional meter to a smart meter.
+If you already have a smart meter, it may just need to be configured so that it can measure the power you export.
+Once your smart meter is set up for solar, you can start earning credits with a feed-in tariff to help reduce your power bill.

 Depending on the solar feed-in tariff you are eligible for, your solar smart meter may be set to either gross or net metering.
-Gross metering means that all the electricity generated from the solar panels is exported to the grid for a profit, while net metering means customers consume what they need first and only export what’s left over.
+Gross metering means that all the electricity generated from the solar panels is exported to the grid for a profit.
+Net metering means customers consume the electricity they need first and only export what’s left over.

-Gross metering was a popular set-up during the early solar boom when some households were eligible for boosted, government-funded feed-in tariffs or 50-60c per kilowatt hour (kWh).
-These days however, the standard set-up is generally net metering.
+Gross metering was a popular set-up during the early solar boom, when some households were eligible for boosted, government-funded feed-in tariffs of 50-60c per kilowatt hour (kWh).
+These days however, the standard set-up is generally net metering, as solar feed-in tariffs have dropped significantly.

 If you are unsure whether your meter will need to be upgraded during your solar installation, or you’d like to learn more about your solar metering options, it may be worth discussing this with your solar installer during the quoting process.